hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 3. Under **Behaviors**, create a behavior named **LargeMessageSize**.
 We ask Device Defender to observe message size and alert us it transmits messages whose cumulative size is more than 1000bytes in a minute.

 4. Click on drop down list under **Metric**, and choose metric **Message Size**.
 Choose **Check Type** as **Statistical Threshold**.
-A '**Statistical Threshold** check first computes the statistical rank of the raw behavior metric then compares it with a threshold value.

 5. For **Operator**, choose **Greater than**.
 Specify **p50** for **Statistical Threshold**.
+That means, the criteria to trigger alert is when the incoming message size is larger than the 50% of all measurements.

 6. Choose **5 minutes** for **Duration**.
 For a Statistical Threshold check type, this is the time window during which metrics are collected from all devices to determine the statistical ranking of the data from an individual device.

 6. For **Datapoints to Alarm**, specify **1**.
 If a device is in violation of this behavior for 1 datapoints, an alarm occurs.

-7. For **Datapoints to Clear**, specify **2**.
+7. For **Datapoints to Clear**, specify **1**.
 If an alarm has occured, and the offending device is no longer in violation of the behavior for 1 consecutive datapoints, the alarm is cleared.

 <img src="../images/behaviors.png"/>

 8. You need to keep the mesage size metrics of each message for investigation.
 Under **Addionional Metrics to retain**, click on **Select** on the right corner to see drop down list of metrics that we can retain.
 Select **Message size**.
 You also need to keep track of how many messages are sent and received between AWS IoT and each device in a given period.
 To keep this metric, select **Message received**.
 Then click **Next**

 9. Select a SNS topic for alerts when a device violates a behavior in this profile.
 An SNS topic was created for you in advance.
 This step is similar to [Module 2, session 1.1, Option 1, step 9 and 10](/Module%202:%20Audit%20your%20IoT%20Fleet/README.md#11-check-audit-settings).
-Select SNS topic **BadIoTDevices**.
-For IAM Role, select IAM role with this naming convention [CloudFormation-stack-name]-SNSTopicRole-[random-value].
-If you worked on Module 2 of this workshop, you should already subcribed your email to this topic **BadIoTDevices**.
+Select SNS topic **BadIoTDevices-[CloudFormation stackname]**.
+For IAM Role, select IAM role with this naming convention **[CloudFormation-stack-name]-SNSTopicRole-[random-value]**.
+If you worked on Module 2 of this workshop, you should already subcribed your email to this topic **BadIoTDevices-[CloudFormation stackname]**.
 If you haven't subscribed your email, don't forget to do so.

 <img src="../images/snsdetect.png"/>

 10. You need to attach this security profile to a target.
-A target can be a thing, or a thing group.
+A target can be a thing, or a thing group, or every devices.
 For simplicity, we will attach this security profile with **All things** for now.

 <img src="../images/target.png"/>